nightscout/nightscout.github.io/docs/uploader/uploaders.md

 <img src="./img/Upload06.png"  width="500px"/>

-You can also use [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or xDrip+ in Companion App mode.
+You can also use [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or xDrip in Companion App mode.

 ## Diasend